rbisdorff/Digraph3/docSphinx/techDoc.rst

    :New:

-        - Added a new :py:class:`transitiveDigraphs.WeakBachetRanking` class using the new :py:class:`linearOrders.PolarisedBachetRanking` class for generating highly correlated **weak rankings** from a given outranking digraph instance.
+        - Added a new :py:class:`transitiveDigraphs.PartialBachetRanking` class using the new :py:class:`linearOrders.PolarisedBachetRanking` class for generating highly correlated **partial rankings** from a given outranking digraph instance.

         - In order to explore potential run time accelerations with CUDA on GPUs, a new cythonized **cnpBipolarDigraphs** module with a numpy integer array implementation of the bipolar-valued characteristic valuation has been added to the cythonized collection of Digraph3 modules.